 Cranberry Orange Sourdough Muffins

-Mix the coconut oil and sugars with a hand mixer or a stand mixer for about 2 minutes.
-Add the eggs, sourdough starter, vanilla, and orange zest and juice.
-Mix until combined.
+- Mix the coconut oil and sugars together until well mixed.
+Add the eggs, sourdough starter, vanilla, orange juice and zest of 1 orange.
+Mix well until combined.

-In a separate bowl, mix together the whole wheat flour, all purpose flour, baking soda, baking powder, cinnamon, and salt.
+- In a separate bowl, mix together the flour, baking soda, baking powder, and salt.